 Though there are a lot of features, the user interface is pretty minimal to make it both visually appealing and easy to use.
 A lot of the settings come ready to set up and print as well, so you don’t have to do much right out off of the bat.

 Some people found that they could just set print quality and be ready to go.
-We find that this works well for those that are newer to 3D printing and don’t have a lot of personal preferences as of yet.
+We find that this works well for those who are newer to 3D printing and don’t have a lot of personal preferences as of yet.

 Cura is also incredibly interactive, clearly displaying where any improvement may be needed and including a layer-by-layer visualization of the printing sequence so you can see what is happening.